What Do You Take With You In Your Trail Pack?

 Backup Gloves: I keep a pair of backup gloves in my trail pack for long rides.
 If I start to feel blisters forming, I can switch gloves to change the contact points on my hands.
 Also, if I try to go swimming with my bike, I have an extra set of dry gloves.

 Rubber Gloves: I mainly keep rubber gloves in my trail pack for wet riding.
-I can put a layer of rubber gloves under my regular riding gloves to avoid long term exposure to water.
-When your hands get wet while riding the chance of reduced feeling will increase exponentially (if it’s under 70 degrees).
-The chance of developing blisters and sores increases as well.
+I can put a layer of rubber gloves under my regular riding gloves to avoid long-term water exposure.
+When your hands get wet while riding, the chance of reduced feeling increases exponentially (if it’s under 70 degrees).
+The possibility of developing blisters and sores increases as well.
 Rubber gloves can also be used with electrical tape to seal things.
-Plus, if your buddy goes down, you can wear your rubber gloves while administering first aid.
+If your buddy goes down, you can wear your rubber gloves while administering first aid.

-Also, I would rather carry some extra weight if it means I won’t get lost or stranded.
-I won’t get hungry or dehydrated, and most importantly, if I get hurt, I can patch myself up.
-And in the worst-case scenario, I can call for help.
+Also, I would rather carry some extra weight if it means I won’t get lost or stranded, I won’t get hungry or dehydrated, and most importantly, if I get hurt, I can patch myself up.
+In the worst-case scenario, I can call for help.
 I hope this article will give you a good foundation for building your trail pack!